coresmart/persistencejs/README.md

   Asynchronously fetches the results matching the formulated query.
   Once retrieved, the callback function is invoked with an array of entity objects as argument.
+* `each(tx, eachCallback)`
+  Asynchronously fetches the results matching the formulated query.
+  Once retrieved, the `eachCallback` function is invoked on each element of the result objects.
 * `add(obj)`
   Adds object `obj` to the collection.
 * `remove(obj)`